ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 Acknowledgements
 ================

-CB is supported by a Computational Sciences Graduate Fellowship from the Department of Energy under grant number DE-FG02-97ER25308.
+This work was supported by a Computational Sciences Graduate Fellowship from the Department of Energy under grant number DE-FG02-97ER25308 to CB and NSF grant DEB-1061981 to PCW.

 References
 ==========